Martin Harrison (American football): San Francisco 49ers (1990–1993)

-In 1990, Harrison made the 49ers as a tenth round draft pick.
+In 1990, Harrison made the 49ers as a tenth round draft pick (276th overall).
 That year the team finished the season with a 14–2 regular season record.
 Because of injury, he saw limited action.
 In 1991 Harrison was released on the final cut then re-signed the next day to the practice squad, where he spent the entire season.
 However, in the next two years, he played in 27 games, starting two of them.

 While with the 49ers Harrison made it to the National Football Conference championship game three times, in 1990, 1992 and 1993.
 However, the team lost each year, once to the New York Giants (1990) and twice to the Dallas Cowboys (1992 and 1993).

 He finished his tenure with the 49ers with a total of 9.5 sacks, 2 forced fumbles, and 39 tackles.

 Minnesota Vikings (1994–1996)

 1994–1995

 At age 27, Harrison switched teams in hopes of getting more playing time.
 In his first season with the Vikings he played in 13 games, mostly on special teams.
 Harrison had more playing time and made a bigger impact the next season, getting to the quarterback 4.5 times, making 10 tackles and getting his only career interception, which he returned for ten yards.